 1. Pajama Days.
 Spend the whole day in your pajamas, read bedtime stories when you wake up and make breakfast for dinner.

 2. Find a Local Swimming Hole.
 Forget expensive water parks & find a local swimming hole.
 State parks generally charge a small admission fee for an adult.
 Not only will you save money on just getting in, but without concession stands and souvenir shops around every corner, there are far fewer things to say no about.
 Pack a special picnic, grab a quilt, and you’ll have much more fun than if you had spent the day standing in line.

 3. Camp Mama.
 Swap days off with another single mom.
-You can reduce your child care costs dramatically by finding another single mom who you can swap childcare with.
+You can reduce your childcare costs dramatically by finding another single mom who you can swap childcare with.
 You keep her kids on your day off or vacation day and she does the same on hers.
 A small splurge on craft supplies or a dollar movie is far less than a day of camp.
-You take one day off and get childcare on two days and help a friend in the process.
+You take one day off and get childcare for two days and help a friend in the process.

 4. Cook Together.
 Making homemade bread figures, decorating cookies, or making ice cream only cost a few dollars and keeps kids busy for hours.
 If you feel the sink with extra bubbles, younger kids love being allowed to wash the dishes, too.

 5. Read a Chapter Book Out Loud.
 Bedtimes are later and extra TV time seems to just happen.
 Take advantage of the extra time to read a family adventure book.
 If your kids are too young to take a turn reading, check out the audiobook at the library.
 If the book you chose has been made into a movie, celebrate by watching it together when you are done.